-Wagah Border post is located about 29 km from Amritsar.
-No trip to Amritsar is complete without attending the ‘Lowering of the Flags’ ceremony at the India-Pakistan Attari Border Crossing, popularly known as the Wagah Border.
+The Wagah Border post is located about 29 km from Amritsar.
+No trip to Amritsar is complete without attending the ‘Lowering of the Flags’ ceremony of the India-Pakistan Attari Border Crossing, popularly known as the Wagah Border.

 Over 5000 people converge on the Indian side alone to watch the ceremony known as Beating Retreat.

-We tried lots of option there some of them are very famous like Puri Launji Thali at Kanha sweets, Amritsari kulcha at Barhwan da Dhaba, having kulfi followed by huge glasses of Ahuja’s lassi!!
+We tried lots of options there, some of them are very famous like Puri Launji Thali at Kanha sweets, Amritsari kulcha at Barhwan da Dhaba, having kulfi followed by huge glasses of Ahuja’s lassi!!

 Stop counting calories and open your mouth for a treat!

 You can stay within the Dharamshala’s outside the temple complex, but these are extremely crowded and often you would not find a bed to sleep on.
-Alternatively, you can also stay within the city.
+Alternatively, you can also stay in the city.
 There are many hotels within the budget and pocket-friendly.
-I stayed at The Holiday Inn which is about 30 minutes from the temple.
-It’s located in a center of the city and offers all facilities.
+I stayed at The Holiday Inn, which is about 30 minutes from the temple.
+It’s located in the centre of the city and offers all facilities.